 Entry requirements vary by subject.
 Please consult the Sixth Form Course Guide for further information.
 This is available on the Sixth Form page.

 If you are looking for a place in Harris Academy Chafford Hundred because you have recently moved into the area, or your child is at another secondary school and you feel that a change of school would benefit their education and/or general well-being, you are entitled to apply for a school place.

-Please contact Admissions at Thurrock Council here or using the link at the top left of the page to request an in-year admission form.
+Please contact Admissions at Thurrock Council here to request an in-year admission form.
 Please note that there is no guarantee that a place will be available, but you have the right of appeal if you are refused a place.

 Admission of Children Outside their Normal Age Group

 Parents may request that their child is admitted to a year group outside their normal age range, for instance where the child is gifted or talented or where a child has suffered from particular social or medical issues impacting his or her schooling.
 All such requests will be considered on their merits and either agreed or refused, on that basis.
 If a request is refused, the child will still be considered for admission to their normal age group.

 The process for requesting such an admission is as follows: